mthiebaux/JSNtemplate/README.md

 ### *Session*

 Building on *WebSock* client exchange with ping pong message protocol.
+Consideration for persistent client sessions using stored account state, to traverse auto-reconnect events.

 ## Installation